levysoft/CBZResizer/README.md

 This project was created by Antonio Troise.

 ## Acknowledgements
-Special thanks to everyone who contributes to this project.
+Special thanks to [clach04](https://github.com/clach04) for providing sample CBZ and CBR files, which are available for download at  [clach04/sample_reading_media/releases](https://github.com/clach04/sample_reading_media/releases/).
+These sample files are incredibly helpful for anyone looking to test the functionalities of CBZ Resizer.

 ## Author
 Antonio Troise